Teams on Mobile

 Teams on Mobile was a major UI/UX overhaul of the Yammer mobile experience.
 Yammer is a social platform for enterprise, and our goal was to rethink the way users move through the product, putting greater emphasis on the idea that communication should be facilitated through teams.

 During this project we collaborated with a larger product team, from initial user research and interactive prototypes to high fidelity mocks.

 This project was completely rethinking the current user engagement models.
 Because of this, it was important to work closely with the User Research Team from the very beginning.
 We wanted to make sure we thoroughly understood current user behavior on mobile before jumping into solutions.
 To do this, we combined information from qualitative interviews and data from our analytics team to create five major Yammer personas.
 We used these personas to help inform our approach to design.

 Prototyping, Prototyping and More Prototyping

 We started by focusing on various user flows.
-Early in the design process, I like to keep iterations quick and simple and avoid jumping into pixels right away.
-To do this, I stay in the 'paper and whiteboard' phase, working collectively with PM's, engineers and User Researchers to hash out what could work and what definitely won't work.
+Early in the design process, we like to keep iterations quick and simple and avoid jumping into pixels right away.
+To do this, we stay in the 'paper and whiteboard' phase, working collectively with PM's, engineers and User Researchers to hash out what could work and what definitely won't work.

 It's All About Interactive, Baby